Biomedical Engineer - Education And Experience Requirements

 - biomaterials (e.g.: an artificial cover for the Isles of Langerhans acts as a pancreas for diabetic recipients of these cell clusters that can cure them of Type I Diabetes; see link below),

 - laboratory organ growth,

 - orthopedic engineering,

 - and additional areas that are added as they emerge.

-Many NASA Space Shuttle Missions included Health and Medical projects that have increased the effectiveness and comfort of prosthetics for today's patients, particularly Veterans of the Afghanistan and Iraq Wars.
+Many NASA Space Shuttle Missions included Health and Medical projects that have increased the effectiveness and comfort of prosthetic for today's patients, particularly Veterans of the Afghanistan and Iraq Wars.